Icinga/get-started-docs/02-icingadb.md

 mysql -u root -p icingadb </usr/share/icingadb/schema/mysql/schema.sql
 ```

+## Configuring Icinga DB

 !!! info

-    ## Configuring Icinga DB
-    Icinga DB installs its configuration file to /etc/icingadb/config.yml, pre-populating most of the settings for a local setup.
+    Icinga DB installs its configuration file to `/etc/icingadb/config.yml`, pre-populating most of the settings for a local setup.
 Before running Icinga DB, adjust the Redis® and database credentials and, if necessary, the connection configuration.
-The configuration file explains general settings.
-All available settings can be found under Configuration.

 ## Running Icinga DB